EU copyright law plan angers Radiohead, Pink Floyd

 By the Commission's own assessment, collection societies -- up to 250 of which operate in Europe -- keep "substantial amounts of money" on their books, pending distribution.

-In an impact assessment made ahead of Wednesday's announcement, the Commission said that in 2010 major societies owed 3.6 billion euros ($4.41 billion) in royalties to the creators.
+In an impact assessment made ahead of Wednesday's announcement, the Commission said that in 2010 major societies owed 3.6 billion euros in royalties to the creators.

 Artists say that figure is in fact much higher and that societies have no incentive to pay up quickly, because of the returns they can make on the money in their hands.